New York City Half Marathon: 2009–2017

 From 2009 through 2017, the course started near East 72nd Street with a counter-clockwise 6.2 mi loop around hilly Central Park.
 The course then flattened and went along Seventh Avenue to Times Square, where it followed 42nd Street to the West Side Highway, adjacent to the Hudson River.
 The race passed through Battery Park and finished at Wall Street near the southern tip of Manhattan.

 2018

 In October 2017, NYRR announced a course change for the 2018 race.
 The course begins in Prospect Park and heads northwest along Flatbush Avenue, and then crosses the Manhattan Bridge.
 Runners then proceed through the Lower East Side towards FDR Drive, and exit onto 42nd Street.
 At Times Square, the course heads north on Seventh Avenue into Central Park.
-Runners follow the main loop in Central Park clockwise, cut across the park on the 102nd Street Transverse, and then finish near 75th Street on the west side of the park.
+Runners follow the main loop in Central Park clockwise, cut across the park on the 72nd Street Transverse, and then finish near Tavern on the Green around 67th Street on the west side of the park.

 Since 2025

-For the first time in the history of NYRR races, the 2025 NYC half course is to include the Brooklyn Bridge in place of the Manhattan Bridge.
+For the first time in the history of NYRR races, the 2025 NYC half course included the Brooklyn Bridge in place of the Manhattan Bridge.
 This change came into effect following constructions around the Manhattan end of the Manhattan Bridge.